wboxx1/typescript-electron-angular6-sqlite3/README.md

 # Typescript Electron Angular Sqlite

-This project serves as an example of creating an electron app using angular and sqlite.
-It uses electrons inter-process communication classes to pass information from the main process to the renderer process.
+This project serves as an example for creating an electron app using angular and sqlite.
+It uses electron's inter-process communication classes to pass information from the main process to the renderer process.

 ## Setup